RS245527_42561_ae025b0115e5ab3-lpr

 What are Oxfam’s solutions to help people in Ethiopia?

-Oxfam is working with local partner organizations in Ethiopia to fight inequality, and to end poverty and injustice.
-Active in the country since the 1970s, Oxfam is both responding to emergencies to help people survive immediate short-term crises, such as drought and conflict, and also working long term to help provide more sustainable solutions to inequality, poverty, and injustice.
+Oxfam is working with 12 local partner organizations in Ethiopia to fight inequality, and to end poverty and injustice.
+Active in the country since 1973, Oxfam is both responding to emergencies to help people survive immediate short-term crises, such as drought and conflict, and also working long term to help provide more sustainable solutions to inequality, poverty, and injustice.
+Oxfam is currently implementing more than 30 projects reaching more than 2 million people nationwide, more than half of whom are women and girls.

 Helping people in Ethiopia survive in the short term